Jarn/jarn.mkrelease/README.rst

 Installation
 ============

-mkrelease works with Python 2.7 - 3.11 and all released versions of setuptools.
+mkrelease works with Python >= 3.7 and all recent versions of setuptools.

 Use ``pip install jarn.mkrelease`` to install the ``mkrelease`` script.